ShawnWongMILab/DQN_Test/README.md

 # DQN_Test
-solve the state transition problem using dqn
+solve the MDP problem using dqn